 The Revolutionary War was fought between the British and the colonies, beginning in 1775 and ending in 1783.
 This war established the colonies as an independent nation and the United States of America was born.
 Under the leadership of George Washington, Thomas Jefferson, and James Madison, the country was established and the Articles of Confederation and Constitution were written.

 The Civil War was fought between the Northern and Southern states, beginning in 1861 and ending in 1865.
 This war was fought over slavery and the preservation of the Union.
 The Union forces ultimately won the war and slavery was abolished.
-The Reconstruction Period followed and saw the adoption of the Thirteenth Amendment and the fourteenth and fifteenth Amendments to the Constitution.

 united states of America Independence